catalyst-fp7/documents/interoperability/interoperability.md

 The URL may be protected by some form of access control, such as an access token, if necessary.

 At this time, we foresee that these will be short enough (minutes) to be covered by synchronous requests.
 Components exploiting these results are expected to do any caching necessary to share and deliver them to other components or end users.
-If that turns out not to be the case, it may be necessary to specify an asychronous communication model for analytics.
+If that turns out not to be the case, it may be necessary to specify an asynchronous communication model for analytics.

 ### Batch requests